Organize your stay Japan

 In the major cities of the country, it is possible to connect to wifi for free in most train and metro stations, and on kiosks found on the street, or even in konbini.
 Many cafes and tourist sites also offer free (and fast) wifi.
 Outside of the major urban centers, the connection is less easy to access.
 If you are planning trips to the countryside and want to stay connected, pocket wifi can be rented at airports.

 Electricity.
-Electricity is 100 volts, but the frequency may change depending on the location.
-However, 110-volt outlets are used in hotels for electrical equipment (shavers, hair dryers).
-The plugs are flat, American style.
-Adapters are available in all electronics stores, but we recommend that you pack some in your luggage.
+Electricity is 100 volts, but the frequency may vary from place to place.
+However, 110-volt sockets are used in hotels for electrical appliances (shavers, hairdryers).
+Sockets are flat, American-style.
+Adapters are on sale in all electronics stores, but we advise you to pack some in your luggage.

-Measurement.
-Japan uses the international metric system, except for the surface of the rooms.
-In this case, the measurement is in tatami, i.e. 1.80 m x 0.90 m.
+Measurements.
+Japan uses the international metric system, except for room surfaces.
+These are measured in tatami, i.e. 1.80 m x 0.90 m.

-Men's clothing: standard sizes, such as S for "small", M for "medium", L for "large" and XL for "extra-large", are common.
-These sizes are smaller than in Europe, and an S will be equivalent to a European XS.
+Men's clothing: standard sizes such as S for "small", M for "medium", L for "large" and XL for "extra-large" are common.
+They fit smaller than in Europe, and an S will be equivalent to a European XS.

-Women's clothing: 9 corresponds to M or 36-38, 11 to 40-42 or L. It is not always easy to find sizes larger than L for women.
-We often see in cheap stores free size clothes, which can roughly go from 34 to 38.
-Note that the average size of Japanese women is smaller than that of French women, so the pattern of the clothes is different.
-Ready-to-wear clothes are designed on an average size of 1.68 m in France, and 1.63 m or 1.65 m in Japan.
+Women's clothing: size 9 corresponds to M or 36-38, size 11 to 40-42 or L. It's not always easy to find sizes larger than L for women.
+Inexpensive stores often sell free-size clothing, which can be roughly sized from 34 to 38.
+Note that, as the average height of Japanese women is smaller than that of French women, garment patterns differ.
+Ready-to-wear clothing is based on an average height of 1.68 m in France, and 1.63 m or 1.65 m in Japan.

 For clothes and shoes: soft shoes, without lacing, are to be foreseen, because we often take off our shoes.
 It is good to think of bringing many pairs of socks, to be able to change them at the appropriate moment.
 In winter, you should also bring a big pair of woolen socks to visit the temples more comfortably.
 Dresses and pants that are too tight should be avoided, because you have to sit and kneel in the Japanese way and, with the humidity in summer, this kind of clothing is not very pleasant.
 Jeans are not recommended in summer either (too humid).
 For winter and autumn, warm clothes to face the cool temperatures of the night, and even the day, should be brought along.
 In the northern part of the country, it can be very cold in winter with beautiful snowfalls.
 An umbrella is advisable in all seasons, but they are easily available everywhere in the country.